pramodya1994/module-storeforward/en/ballerina-integrator/docs/learn/guides/database-integrations/data-backed-service/data-backed-service.md

 ---
 title: Database Interaction
+commitHash: 4baa0fa91d8ad9c7737fc52fc11cceff4aeedccc
+note: This is an auto-generated file do not edit this, You can edit content in "ballerina-integrator" repo
 ---

 Data inside a database can be exposed to the outside world by using a database backed RESTful web service.
 RESTful API calls enable you to add, view, update, and remove data stored in a database from the outside world.